Updated December 09, 2025

 Manual transmission

-The 6-speed manual transmission (available in higher trims) evokes the glory days of older Integra models and allows drivers to get the most out of either engine.
-Though we know it’s not the choice of many, the driving enthusiasts among us will take it every time.
+The 6-speed manual transmission (available in A-Spec with Technology Package and the Type S) evokes the glory days of older Integra models and allows drivers to get the most out of either engine.
+Although we recognize its limited appeal, driving enthusiasts will be intrigued.

 Smart Entry with Walk-Away Lock

-There is no need to search pockets or purses for the car keys; the Integra senses the fob’s proximity to unlock.
-We also like that the system works in reverse, locking the car when the fob retreats past a certain distance.
+No need to search pockets or purses for the car keys — the Integra senses the fob’s proximity to unlock.
+We also like that the system works the other way, locking the car when the fob retreats past a certain distance.

 A-Spec with Technology package

-Not everyone will choose the high-power yet higher-priced new Integra Type S, but some may still want a sporty edge with a touch of luxury.
-This choice offers adaptive suspension and all the tech the Integra offers.
+Not everyone will go for the sportiest and priciest Integra Type S, but some may still want a driver’s edge with a touch of luxury.
+This choice offers an adaptive suspension and all the tech the Integra offers.

 ELS audio

-We love a good sound system, and the Integra’s ELS setup qualifies.
-Elliot Scheiner is the man behind this 16-speaker system fitted to the pricier Integra models.
-Think of virtually any big name in music; chances are this Grammy-winning engineer/producer has been behind the mixing desk with them at some point.
+We love a good sound system, and the 16-speaker ELS setup in the pricier Integra models qualifies.
+It was developed by Grammy-winning engineer/producer Elliot Scheiner.
+Think of virtually any big name in music, and there’s a good chance Scheiner has been behind the mixing desk with them at some point.

-The Acura Integra received a Top Safety Pick+ rating from the Insurance Institute for Highway Safety (IIHS) and a maximum 5-Star overall score from the National Highway Traffic Safety Administration (NHTSA).
-It’s rare for the government and IIHS to agree completely on crash testing, making this dual accomplishment all the more sweet.
-Standard driver aids include forward collision warning with automatic emergency braking and pedestrian/cyclist detection, lane-keeping assistance, and blind-spot monitoring with rear cross-traffic alert.
+The Integra has earned the second-highest accolade of Top Safety Pick from the Insurance Institute for Highway Safety (IIHS).
+It also earned a maximum 5-Star overall score from the National Highway Traffic Safety Administration (NHTSA).
+Standard safety features include forward collision warning with automatic emergency braking and pedestrian detection, plus blind-spot monitoring with rear cross-traffic alert.

 Curb Weight | 3084 lbs. | ||